Stay at Casona Yucay, Sacred Valley

 Casona Yucay, Sacred Valley, Peru

-Originally constructed in 1810 for housing purposes by the illustrious citizen of Cusco, Don Manuel de Orihuela, the Casona Yucay now offers 53 rooms bordering colourful courtyards and offers great views of the surrounding valley and mountains.
-The hotel also boasts the honour of a room occupied by Simon Bolivar in 1835 in the main colonial house where rooms are still used today.
+Originally constructed in 1810 for housing purposes by the illustrious citizen of Cusco, Don Manuel de Orihuela, the Casona Yucay now offers 53 rooms bordering colorful courtyards and offers great views of the surrounding valley and mountains.
+The hotel also boasts the honor of a room occupied by Simon Bolivar in 1835 in the main colonial house where rooms are still used today.
 The Don Manuel Restaurant serves a buffet dinner most evenings and guest can then relax in the Bolivar Bar with its open fireplace.

 Suggested itineraries featuring Casona Yucay

 Alternative places to stay nearby

 Where possible, we like to offer a range of accommodation for each stop of your trip, chosen by our specialists as some of their favorite places to stay.
 To help you make the right choice, we give each property a rating based on its facilities and service, but we also look for hotels with distinct character or a location that can’t be bettered.

 The following activities are designed to give you the most authentic experiences of the area where you’re staying.
 We work with local guides, who use their knowledge and often a resident’s eye to show you the main sights and more out-of-the-way attractions.
 Our specialists can also suggest outdoor pursuits and activities, such as cooking classes, that will introduce you to the traditions of the area’s inhabitants.